Laplace–Beltrami operator

 In differential geometry, the Laplace–Beltrami operator is a generalization of the Laplace operator to functions defined on submanifolds in Euclidean space and, even more generally, on Riemannian and pseudo-Riemannian manifolds.
 It is named after Pierre-Simon Laplace and Eugenio Beltrami.

 For any twice-differentiable real-valued function f defined on Euclidean space Rn, the Laplace operator (also known as the Laplacian) takes f to the divergence of its gradient vector field, which is the sum of the n pure second derivatives of f with respect to each vector of an orthonormal basis for Rn.
 Like the Laplacian, the Laplace–Beltrami operator is defined as the divergence of the gradient, and is a linear operator taking functions into functions.
 The operator can be extended to operate on tensors as the divergence of the covariant derivative.
 Alternatively, the operator can be generalized to operate on differential forms using the divergence and exterior derivative.
 The resulting operator is called the Laplace–de Rham operator (named after Georges de Rham).

 Details

-The Laplace–Beltrami operator, like the Laplacian, is the divergence of the gradient:
+The Laplace–Beltrami operator, like the Laplacian, is the (Riemannian) divergence of the (Riemannian) gradient:

 An explicit formula in local coordinates is possible.